FunStudios/index/README.md

-# Index
+# Main
-Where you can talk about Fun studios!
+Welcome to Fun studios!
+This is the unoffical website!
+We hopy you enjoy your time here!